 Some megaprojects, like the Empire State Building, are success stories while others, like Boston’s Big Dig, flop on a massive scale.
-Oxford emeritus professor Bent Flyvbjerg joins host Krys Boyd to discuss grand-scale projects and why some become famous, while others become infamous.
+Bent Flyvbjerg, First BT Professor at Oxford and VKR Professor at ITU, Copenhagen, joins host Krys Boyd to discuss grand-scale projects and why some become famous, while others become infamous.
 His book, co-written with journalist Dan Gardner, is “How Big Things Get Done: The Surprising Factors That Determine the Fate of Every Project, from Home Renovations to Space Exploration and Everything In Between.”

 Blog Post: The hardest thing about projects?
 Being realistic.